2

 – hauptmech

-Feb 25, 2016 at 0:02
+Commented Feb 25, 2016 at 0:02

 • $\begingroup$ The problem should only be in my understanding of the sensor interrupt's theory of operation.
 Is the suspected faulty assumption that nested interrupts aren't possible?
 They are possible, but are discouraged; should I have rephrased the question as "how to use gyro in interrupt-driven manner, but without nested interrupts"?
-As it is, I poll the STATUS register of the sensor; does the method you suggest do the same but by polling a variable instead, or does it enable handling gyro data in the background? $\endgroup$ Mar 26, 2016 at 20:32
+As it is, I poll the STATUS register of the sensor; does the method you suggest do the same but by polling a variable instead, or does it enable handling gyro data in the background? $\endgroup$ Commented Mar 26, 2016 at 20:32

 • $\begingroup$ You should be able to solve your problem with either nested interrupts or a sequential interrupts.
 Either way this is a use case not planned for by the arduino twi authors.
 You will have to create your own twi that adds the functionality you need (responding to sensor interrupts). @david-carey gave some hints in his 'difficult' method. $\endgroup$